Deciding some Maltsev conditions in finite idempotent algebras: Path Maltsev conditions

 \subsubsection{Chain of $n$ J\'onsson terms}

+A fence is a sequence of vertices $v_0,\dots,v_i$ such that $(v_i,v_{i+1})\in E(G)$ for $i$ even and $(v_{i+1},v_i)\in E(G)$ for $i$ odd.
 Classic J\'onsson terms for congruence distributivity \cite{jonsson} arise from a fence $P$ of $n$ solid edges, for some $n \ge 1$, from $x$ to $y$ that starts with a forward edge.
 The final edge's direction depends on the parity of $n$; in the picture (Figure~\ref{figCD2kand1Pattern}), $n$ is taken to be odd.

 The corresponding condition $M(P)$ is:

 Note that having a single J\'onsson term is the same thing as having a majority term.